 If you’re an avid hiker or enjoy hiking and camping, it may even be worthwhile to own multiple backpacks: a lightweight rucksack for shorter, day hikes and larger, comfort-oriented backpack for longer trips.

-Check out one of our article, “How to Pack for Your First Backpacking Trip” here.
+Check out another article, “How to Pack for Your First Backpacking Trip” here.

 The Women's Outdoor News, aka The WON, features news, reviews and stories about women who are shooting, hunting, fishing and actively engaging in outdoor adventure.
 With a band of columnists and reviewers, photographers and female reporters, The WON engages its readers through a blog format and we invite you to talk to us.
 Thank you for reading!
 View all posts by Women's Outdoor News